SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 TS=
 (
 	("eliminat*" OR "eradicat*" OR"decreas*" OR "minimi*" OR "reduc*" OR "restrict*" OR "limit$" OR "limiting" OR "limited" OR "mitigat*"
-	OR "degrad*" OR "tackl*" OR "alleviat*" OR "lowering" OR "lower$" OR "lowered" OR "fight*" OR "combat" OR "combatting" OR "declin*" OR "abate$" OR "abating" OR "diminish*" OR "end" OR "ends" OR "ended" OR "ending"
+	OR "degrad*" OR "tackl*" OR "alleviat*" OR "lowering" OR "lower$" OR "lowered" OR "fight*" OR "combat" OR "combatting" OR "declin*" OR "abate$" OR "abating" OR "diminish*" OR "end" OR "ends" OR "ended" OR "ending" OR "abolish*"
 	)
 	NEAR/10
 		("violence" OR "violent" OR "assault*" OR "rape*" OR "raping*" OR "abus*" OR "exploit*" OR "coerc*" OR "harass*" OR "mutilat*"